-A Directed Study may be assigned in limited situations by the Department Chair and Academic Dean.
+A Directed Study may be assigned in limited situations by the Department Chair, Academic Dean or Director of Education.
 The course must be required for the student's graduation and not scheduled for regular classroom offering before the student's anticipated graduation date.
 Directed Study will not be approved during the first two quarters that a student is in residence unless approved by the College President.
 No more than eight (8) quarter credit hours earned through Directed Study may be applied to the major core of any Associate's degree.
 In addition, students may not take more than one Directed Study course in a single academic term.